jonnor/ESC-CNN-microcontroller/report/report.md

 X-CUBE-AI[@X-CUBE-AI] by ST Microelectronics provides official support for performing inference with Neural Networks on their STM32 microcontrollers.
-It is an add-on to the STM32CubeMX[@STM32CubeMX] software development kit, and allows loading trained models from various formats, including:
-Keras (Tensorflow[@TensorFlow]), Caffe[@Caffe] and PyTorch[@PyTorch].
+It is an add-on to the STM32CubeMX[@STM32CubeMX] software development kit, and allows loading trained models from various formats, including Keras (Tensorflow[@TensorFlow]), Caffe[@Caffe] and PyTorch[@PyTorch].
 In X-CUBE-AI 3.4, all computations are done in single-precision float.
 Model compression is supported by quantizing model weights by 4x or 8x,